Now, I'm taking baby steps again as a cyclist, recovering from a minor injury and striving to regain some small measure of fitness.

 Nick lead us down to Otay Lakes Road, unfortunately narrow (no bike lane at all!) and frequently traveled by cars, truck, RVs, etc., which we had avoided as much as possible for just those reasons.
 A short Westerly jog quickly connected us to Wueste Road.
 This is a fine little bike-friendly road, super smooth (what a nice break) that goes by the old Olympic Training Center and the west shore of Otay Lake.

 Back to dirt just north of the Water Treatment Plant, we carefully picked our way down to the floor of a the gorge where Otay River runs (according to the map, anyway).
 We stayed in the gorge on good dirt roads under the 125 freeway, and eventually struck a paved road just East of Soak City Water Park.
 Continuing West past Soak City, our route connected us to Palm, then Beyer, and finally Coronado Ave., which we rode all the way to the Pacific Ocean.
 I'll admit I was pretty beat by this time.
 In fact, I was riding in survival mode, managing a few sustained efforts interspersed with near exhaustion.
 Nick was patient and didn't mind my yo-yoing.
-We backtracked a couple of blocks to a friendly neighborhood dive for a Cerveza and some Mexican food and to restore our resolve, then headed North up the Silver Strand, stopping shortly before dusk near Silver Strand State Park.
+We backtracked a couple of blocks to a friendly neighborhood dive for a Cerveza and some Mexican food to restore our (my) resolve, then headed North up the Silver Strand, stopping shortly before dusk near Silver Strand State Park.

 I was dog-tired.
 It had been a really long day for me, especially those last few westbound miles before dinner.
 I'm sure Nick thought he'd need to tow me the last little way, but I managed it - barely - under my own power.
 Too much couch, not enough bicycle had taken their toll!

-We woke in the morning to a curious sunrise - no sooner had the sun cleared the mountains East of Downtown than it started creeping behind the blanket of inversion layer covering the bay and West San Diego County, so we only had a few minutes of full-strength sun before the usual coastal morning weather resumed.
+We woke in the morning to a curious sunrise - no sooner had the sun cleared the mountains East of Downtown than it started creeping above the blanket of inversion layer covering the bay and West San Diego County, so we only had a few minutes of full-strength sun before the usual coastal morning weather resumed.
 I enjoyed the show, frankly.

 We breakfasted at Clayton's Coffee Shop in Coronado (Huevos Rancheros for me - noticing a pattern?).
 Clayton's is my favorite place in Coronado - it apparently hasn't been re-decorated since the '40s.
 No, I don't mean it was MADE to look that way, like, say a Ruby's...
 I mean it has been there since then, unchanged!
-Still serves good food, promtly, with a smile, and for a very modest price.
+Still serves good food, promptly, with a smile, and for a very modest price.
 Look them up.
 Drive over the bridge JUST to eat there - it's worth it.

-Of course, bicycles can't be on the bridge, so we rode to the Ferry landing (got there a bit early and had to hover a while), and ended up at the 5th avenue landing - a very curious place for a ferry landing - right in there among multi-million dollar yachts that were such an ostentatious display of wealth and excess... well, it was simply a-m-a-z-i-n-g.
+Of course, bicycles can't be on the bridge, so we rode to the Ferry landing (got there a bit early and had to hover a while), and ended up at the 5th avenue landing - a very curious place for a ferry landing - right in there among multi-zillion dollar yachts that were such an ostentatious display of wealth and excess... well, it was simply a-m-a-z-i-n-g.

-We kept to the bike path along side of Harbor Drive, past the Airport and into Point Loma.
+We kept to the bike path west along Harbor Drive, past the Airport and into Point Loma.
 Crossing up to Catalina, I decided this was the Achile's Heel of the ride.
 I must find a better connection to Catalina, Talbot is a WALL.
 Next time, I'll use Chatsworth, I guess...

 We had decided to ride to Cabrillo National Monument.
 The road out there is really nice, traffic courteous, lots of cyclists around.